ustaxcourt/ef-cms/docs/entity-locking.md

 import { withLocking } from '../../useCaseHelper/acquireLock';
 ```

-Then rename your original interactor function; will reference it later:
+Then rename your original interactor function; you will reference it later:

 ```typescript
 // this had been updateSomethingInteractor